alinasingh/Crop-Production-Analysis-in-India/README.md

 - **Area:** Huge margin area used for production from 1 to 8580100 unit area.
 Distribution is highly right-skewed due to a lot of outliers.
 - **Production:** Production value ranges from 0 to 1.25e+09 and Distribution is highly right skewed due to a lot of outliers.

+### Conclusion
+- This project aims to provide valuable insights into the complex dynamics of crop production in India.
+By analyzing the various factors influencing this sector, we can gain a deeper understanding of its role in the country's economy and the lives of its farmers.
+Through meticulous data analysis and visualization, we hope to shed light on both traditional agricultural practices and the modern techniques shaping India's crop production landscape.